agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 #### `groups`
 The initial [Groups](#groups) of our Collection are defined with this property's help.
-There are two ways of doing this.
+There are two different ways of doing so.
-The first one is to pass an Array of Group Names.
-AgileTs will than take care of the Group's creation and calls them after the previously passed names.
+The first one is to pass an Array of Group names/keys, where AgileTs takes care of the Group's creation and names them after the previously passed names.
 ```ts
 const MY_COLLECTION = App.createCollection({
   groups: ["myGroup1", "myGroup2"]
 });
 ```
-The way mentioned above has some limitations.
-For instance, we can't define any initial Items.
+The way mentioned above has some limitations, since we can't configure the Groups on our own.
 Luckily there is a second way, where we have access to the Collection itself.
 ```ts
 const MY_COLLECTION = App.createCollection((collection) => ({